Geobrugg CONSIS - Operation, inspection and maintenance of flexible safety structures against natural hazards

 - Flexible protective structures against natural hazards

-- Approvals and standardization
+- Approvals and standardisation

 - The correct assembly